proycon/homepage/content/posts/mail-lock-in.md

 array of psychological disorders such as attention problems.
 Things that eventually affect the real world.

-Are we going to make the same mistakes again with services like e-mail, or computing in general?
-It is one thing (and bad enough) when casual users do it, they have embraced services like gmail and hotmail for a long time already, but it is a different thing when we as academic institutions follow suit and abandon any pretence of contributing to a mature and properly decentralised infrastructure.

-If you are, like I am, deliberately an outsider to the centralised communication platforms that lock you in, then you quickly hit a wall if you don't play along.
+If you are, like I am, deliberately choosing to be outsider to such centralised communication platforms that lock you in, then you quickly hit a wall if you don't play along.
 I'm already excluded (self-imposed) from various instant messaging groups because I refuse to use WhatsApp ( = Facebook aka Meta).
-Now at work my refusal to use M365 effectively locks me out of my corporate mail;
+Now at work my refusal to use M365 effectively locks me out of my institutional mail;
 as a normal e-mail forward as I've always used everywhere isn't possible anymore.

 ![The Oatmeal](https://s3.amazonaws.com/theoatmeal-img/comics/reaching_people/reaching_people.png)

-Aside from the political objections, M365, or at least the policies that my institute activated on it, makes several technical choices that go against my idea of software freedom and how e-mail should be:
+Aside from the political objections I also wanted to provide some technical arguments against M365, as they (or my institute who sets the policies) make several technical choices that go against my idea of software freedom and how e-mail should be:

 * Auto-forwarding is not allowed.
 I do get the security implications of not allowing everybody to wildly forward everything everywhere, but disabling it altogether is unnecessarily inflexible.
-* M365 blocks various IP ranges which affect self-hosted SMTP server.
+* M365 blocks various IP ranges which affects self-hosted SMTP servers.
 The sender will have to explicitly register mail address and IP with M365 to be let through.
 I get the need to combat spam, which is the major cancer of e-mail.
 But this strictness breaks the decentralised spirit.
-* M365 rewrites URLs in mails, it *modifies* the incoming mail (which in my view is a big no-go by definition and breaks cryptographic signatures).
+* M365 rewrites URLs in mails, it *modifies* the incoming mail (which in my view is a already big no-go by definition and breaks cryptographic signatures).
 It makes all links go through their system (`safelinks.protection.outlook.com`).
-  Again, I understand this is to protect against phishing, which is the 2nd most common problem with e-mail, but it misses the mark entirely, works counter productive, and introduces a huge privacy problem whilst it does so.
+  Again, I understand this is to protect against phishing, which is the 2nd most common problem with e-mail, but it misses the mark entirely, works counter productive, and introduces a huge privacy problem whilst doing so.
   Every link I click would go through their system and can potentially be tracked!
-Moreover, I only use text mails (no HTML, so far less prone to phishing) and their protection system obfuscates the URLs, making it *harder* for me to spot whether a link is legitimate or not.
+Moreover, I only use text mails (no HTML, so far less prone to phishing) and their URL rewriting obfuscates the URLs, making it *harder* for me to spot whether a link is legitimate or not.
 I can make that decision on my own, I don't need nor want MS to do it on my behalf.
 * The IMAP login procedure with two-factor authentication breaks more